 2.4.4 Provost and Secretary General

-The Provost may have the Assistant Provost for Administration conduct the duties in part of the administrative matters and financial management.
+The Provost may have the Vice Provost for Research Finance and Administration conduct the duties in part of the financial management on research and administrative matters.

-The Provost may have the Senior Manager for Research Resources conduct the duties in part of the management of research resources allocation.
+The Provost may have the Associate Vice Provost for Scientific Coordination conduct the duties in part of the coordination of research support related matters.